Ledisi: 2011–2019: Pieces of Me and subsequent releases

-2020–2024: The Wild Card and Good Life
+2020–2024: The Wild Card, Ledisi Sings Nina, and Good Life

 In January 2020, Ledisi released her third book, Don't Ever Lose Your Walk: How to Embrace Your Journey.
 In June 2020, Ledisi announced the title of her ninth studio album, The Wild Card.
 The album was released on August 28, 2020, exactly thirteen years after her major label debut, Lost & Found.
 The Wild Card was the first album to be released on Ledisi's independent label Listen Back Entertainment, distributed by BMG.
 The album's lead single "Anything for You" became Ledisi's first number-one song on Billboard's Adult R&B Songs chart, remaining in the top position for two weeks.
 The song also won a Grammy Award for Best Traditional R&B Performance in 2021, marking her first Grammy Award win.
 On April 30, 2021, Ledisi released a live album, Ledisi Live at The Troubadour.

-Having previously appeared live at the BBC Prom 45 Mississippi Goddam (A Homage to Nina Simone) on August 21, 2019, she released Ledisi Sings Nina July 23, 2021, a tribute album to American singer Nina Simone which received favorable reviews from music critics.
+Having previously appeared live at the BBC Prom 45 Mississippi Goddam (A Homage to Nina Simone) on August 21, 2019, she released Ledisi Sings Nina on July 23, 2021, a tribute album to American singer Nina Simone, to favorable reviews from music critics.
 Ledisi Sings Nina debuted at number two on Billboard's Classical Crossover Albums chart, spending a total of fifteen weeks on the chart.
+At the 64th Annual Grammy Awards in 2023, Ledisi Sings Nina received a nomination for Best Traditional Pop Vocal Album.
 On March 1, 2023, Ledisi performed "River" with Herbie Hancock in honor of Joni Mitchell at the Library of Congress Gershwin Prize concert.
 In March 2024, she released her eleventh studio album Good Life.
 The album's first single "I Need to Know" became her second number-one on the US Adult R&B Songs chart.

 2025–present: The Crown and For Dinah

 On January 31, 2025, Ledisi released "Love You Too"; the lead single from her forthcoming album.
 The song peaked at number 14 on the US Adult R&B chart.
 On February 9, 2025, Ledisi performed the "Lift Every Voice and Sing" at Super Bowl LIX, at the Caesars Superdome in New Orleans, Louisiana.
 The Love You Too Tour was announced on February 10, 2025, with dates scheduled from May 28 through June 29.
 On April 25, 2025, Ledisi released her twelfth studio album The Crown.
 In July 2025, Ledisi announced her thirteenth studio album For Dinah, a tribute album to American singer Dinah Washington.
 In the same month, she embarked on her European Tour.
 On July 18, 2025, she released the album's first single "This Bitter Earth".
 In August 2025, Ledisi announced the upcoming of her concert tours: Ledisi for Dinah Tour, and The Crown Tour.
 On October 3, 2025, Ledisi released her thirteenth studio album For Dinah.
+In May 2026, it was announced that Ledisi will star as Tallulah Clarke in the Broadway production of Wanted: The Legend of the Sisters Clarke.